huynhtuan17ti/competitive-programming/online_judge/cses/1737/TUTORIAL.md

         cur_ver += 1
 ```

-The complexity of above alogrithm is $O(np)$ which $p$ the complexity of the updating.
+The complexity of above alogrithm is $O(np)$ which $p$ the complexity of updating.
 We can use a popular data structure `Segment Tree` to implement the update function in $O(logn)$.
-But in this problem, it's a bit difficult that we have to combine 2 data structure above together.
+But in this problem, it's a bit difficult that we have to combine 2 data structures above together.

 _Written by Tuan Huynh (11 - 9 - 2021)_